Yvette412/CIE-U/README.md

 ## Overview
 The **Cuestionario de Índice de Inclusión Educativa de Nivel Universitario (CIE-U)** is a psychometric instrument designed to measure levels of educational inclusion in higher education institutions.
 Based on the *Index for Inclusion* (Booth & Ainscow, 2015), this tool was adapted for Latin American contexts with the support of UNESCO.
 The CIE-U evaluates six key dimensions of inclusion in universities, promoting inclusive cultures and equitable learning environments.

+## Authors
+This project was co-created by Dr. Viviane Yvette Bolaños Gramajo and Dr. Ligia Oviedo.
+We share this work openly to support learning, collaboration, and responsible innovation.

 ## Key Features
 - **Objective:** Measure educational inclusion at the university level.
 - **Dimensions:**